Abizern/nscnlon/content/when-and-where.md

 date: "2018-03-19"
 ---

+The next event is on **Tuesday, 21st August, 2018**

-## Special
+## When

-We meet on the third Tuesday of the month in a pub near Waterloo, Waterloo East and Southwark.
+We meet on the third Tuesday of the month at around 7pm in a pub near Waterloo, Waterloo East and Southwark.
 It' a modern pub that does really nice sourdough pizza.

-I have a table reserved Usually at the back right, by the windows.
+I have a table reserved from 6:30 usually at the back right, by the windows.
 Just look for the menu on the table that has my name, Abizer, written on it that marks the reservation.

-## When

-Every third Tuesday of the month from 7pm onwards, although people usually get there from about 6:30 pm.
-Subscribe to the calendar - link at the bottom.

-The next event is on **Tuesday, 21st August, 2018**

 ## Where